-At Wilfrid's RC College we are committed to equality.
-We aim for every pupil to fulfil their potential no matter what their needs.
+At St Wilfrid's RC College, we are committed to equality.
+We aim for every pupil to fulfil their potential.
 Our School is committed to anti-discriminatory practice to promote equality of opportunity and valuing diversity for all children and families.
 We aim to: